 Federal Pell Grants are non-repayable government funds provided to undergraduate students demonstrating financial need.
-These non-repayable funds are used to pay for educational costs.
+These nonrepayable funds are used to pay for educational costs.
 To be eligible, applicants must be degree-seeking, permanent U.S. residents who have not received a baccalaureate degree.
-Students may apply through the school's website or at www.fafsa.ed.gov.
+Students may apply through the school's website or at www.studentaid.gov/h/apply-for-aid/fafsa.
 Awards are adjusted according to hours of enrollment.